itobok-consulting/conference-room/README.md

 1. checkout the project from repo
 2. goto the folder where it saved
 3. from command line:
-   compiled the project : mvn clean install to build the project : mvn spring-boot:run
+   compile : mvn clean install
+   build the project : mvn spring-boot:run

 -- From the COMMAND